centreon/centreon-documentation/versioned_docs/version-24.04/service-mapping/ba-management.md

 -   Extra reporting time periods: Additional time period you may want to use in widget and reports

+> In the **Default reporting time period** and **Extra reporting time periods** fields, do not use time periods that include [exceptions](../monitoring/basic-objects/timeperiods.md#time-range-exceptions-tab), as the exceptions will not not be taken into account.

 #### Event handler

 Activate or not the auto-remediation command that you may execute when the BA